Dogs in the Public Domain - Investigations, Trials and Projects

 External environmental investigations, including noise and biodiversity assessments and site-based analysis, have now been completed as well as community and stakeholder engagement activities to inform the recommendations presented within the draft REF.

-The draft REF is on public exhibition from Monday 11 May to midnight Sunday 31 May 2026.
-The exhibition process is intended to provide the community with an opportunity to review the draft findings and make a formal submission prior to Council consideration of the final REF.
+The draft REF was on public exhibition from Monday 11 May to midnight Sunday 31 May 2026.
+The exhibition process was intended to provide the community with an opportunity to review the draft findings and make a formal submission prior to Council consideration of the final REF.

 Summary of findings